DAK404/Mosaic/Readme.txt

        FEATURES
 _______________________

-- Enhanced Real Time Chat (over LAN only for now)
-- Censoring subsystem to keep the conversation civil and clean
 - User database for easy user management and convenience
 - Faster downloads of files using the given download links (does not load the advertisements on pages to be loaded along with